 CEPA Foundation gives back: helping families and children in Guatemala

-Situated in the heart of Sacatepéquez County, the Mayan village "Vuelta Grande" is located only a few miles from Antigua.
-The indigenous population of "Vuelta Grande" is extremely impoverished, and the average standard of life falls far short of that in more developed areas.
-Through our volunteers, we hope to increase the basic standard of living for this community of 300 large families.
+Situated in the heart of Sacatepéquez County, the Mayan village Vuelta Grande is located a few miles away from the town of Antigua, which is an hour away from Guatemala City.
+The indigenous population of Vuelta Grande is extremely impoverished, and the living standards fall far short of those in more developed areas.
+Through our cooperation with local volunteers, we strive to increase the basic standard of living for this community, which is made up of 300 large families.

-In "Vuelta Grande", over 70% of children suffer from malnutrition, and every third child will remain illiterate throughout his or her life.
-By the age of ten, it is often necessary for children to contribute to the needs of the family, which results in a chronic lack of education.
-The combination of these unfortunate factors results not only in lifelong negative health implications, but also further limits the opportunities of the younger generation.
+Over 70% of the children in Vuelta Grande suffer from malnutrition, and every third child will remain illiterate throughout his or her life.
+By the age of ten, most children are expected to contribute towards sustaining the family, which results in a chronic lack of education.
+The combination of these unfortunate factors leads to lifelong negative health implications and places further limitations on the opportunities available to younger generations.

-It is our goal to help the families, the children, and this community to attain a self-sustaining future through education.
-Through both early-childhood education as well as continuing education for adults, we hope to foster a culture of learning.
-To this end, CEPA Foundation is working in cooperation with the local non-profit foundation "Corazones Libres", the founder of which has been active in advocating for the Mayan community for over 20 years.
+By providing opportunities for education, our goal is to enable the families and children of Vuelta Grande to develop a self-sustaining community.
+Through both early-childhood education as well as vocational and continuing education for adults, we are working to foster a culture of learning.
+To this end, the CEPA Foundation is working in cooperation with a local non-profit foundation, Corazones Libres (Free Hearts Foundation), whose founder has been active in advocating for the Mayan community for over 20 years.